manussr/exam-decision-sciences-research/README.md

-# Entering Practical Exam for the Decision Sciences Research Center at Tecnologico de Monterrey
+# Practical Exam for the Decision Sciences Research Center at Tecnologico de Monterrey

 ## Overview